ushelp/EasyTemplateJS/doc/readme_en.md

 ### 4. Use out output information

-You can also use the `out` function to output information in your JavaScript code so that you do not have to break your code block, which is sometimes easier and clearer than using `{name}` '.
+You can also use the `out` function to output information in your JavaScript code so that you do not have to break your code block, which is sometimes easier and clearer than using `{=name}` '.

 ```HTML
 <!--  out -->